Selection of Award Recipients and Determination of Financial Aid Packages

 Responsibilities of Financial Aid Recipients

-Financial aid for subsequent years will be considered only if all renewal application materials, including the College Scholarship Service PROFILE Application, the Free Application for Federal Student Aid (FAFSA), and the parents' and student's federal tax returns are submitted by the appropriate financial aid deadlines.
+Financial aid for subsequent years will be considered only if all renewal application materials, including the CSS Profile Application, the Free Application for Federal Student Aid (FAFSA) are submitted by the appropriate financial aid deadlines.

 back to top